 Before the Civil War, the Liberty Bell's message, "Proclaim Liberty Throughout All the Land," was used to fight slavery.
 Afterwards, those same words healed the wounds of war.
 Beginning with a trip to New Orleans, the Bell traveled to eight World's Fairs and expositions across the country as a reminder of the divided nation's common heritage.

 The 13th Amendment and National Freedom Day

 Freedom Day, February 1st, commemorates the 13th Amendment to the Constitution, which ended slavery in the United States.
-The day is marked with a ceremony at the Liberty Bell- building on its legacy as a symbol of freedom.
-In 1959, Dr. Emanuel C. Wright, invited a young Martin Luther King, Jr. to the ceremony.
+The day is marked with a ceremony at the Liberty Bell - building on the bell's legacy as a symbol of freedom.
+In 1959, Dr. Emanuel C. Wright invited a young Martin Luther King, Jr. to the ceremony.

 Oregon Senator Edward Dickinson Baker

 The Senator Who Gave His Life for the Cause.

 February 22, 1861: Raised the flag.
 April 22-24, 1865: Lay in state.
 En route to his inauguration in 1861, Lincoln raised the flag over Independence Hall on Washington's Birthday.
 There, he said he "would rather be assassinated" than fail the Declaration of Independence.
 He did not fail.
 After his 1865 assassination, 100,000 people paid their respects as President Lincoln lay in state where the Declaration had been signed.